There are over 1000 epilepsy- related deaths each year in the UK – but this figure is likely to be underestimated. Many epilepsy deaths are due to:

 - Status Epilepticus

-The other half are due to Sudden Unexpected Death in Epilepsy (SUDEP).
+However it is thought that up to 50% are due to Sudden Unexpected Death in Epilepsy (SUDEP).

 It can be scary to think about the risk of death related to a long-term health condition, however by knowing the risk exists, you can take positive actions to keep yourself or your family member as safe as possible.

 Research has shown that many epilepsy deaths are known to be potentially avoidable – which shows there is much that people with epilepsy, their clinicians and their families can do to reduce risks.

 That’s why we believe in giving people as much information as possible about what the risks are, so they can make informed choices about their epilepsy, and why we provide free information and tools to help them tackle risk.

 The risk factors below have been shown in research to increase the chance of death in people with epilepsy (SUDEP and other causes).
 Many of these risk factors can change over time, or can be changed to improve seizure control and reduce risks: